padrinobook/padrinobook/01-introduction.md

 ![Figure 1-3.
 Hello world in your browser](images/01/hello_world.jpg)

-You can now say that you have built your first Padrino application with no great effort and it still feels natural.
+You can now say that you have built your first Padrino app with no great effort and it still feels natural.

 ### Wait, there is more - the file structure